s2hub/docs/articles/werner_krauss_i18n/02_i18n_and_silverstripe_translating_static_content.md

 Note that Silverstripe defined a helper function for `SilverStripe\i18n\i18n::_t()`.
 You only need to use `_t()` in your code.

-`_t` can also replace placeholders in your translations, cause depending on the locale you want to add the number of items at the start, the beginning or the end of your translated text.
+`_t` can also replace placeholders in your translation text, and you can specify the position of these for each locale.
 The syntax for that is:

 ```php
 _t('MyObject.SomeKey', 'Added {count} items', [ 'count' => $count ]);
 ```

-You see, that the third parameter for `_t` is for passing the parameters to replace the placeholders with the strings provided.
-That's also possible in templates, though it doesn't look that common.
+The third parameter for `_t` is for passing the parameters to replace the placeholders with the strings provided.
+That's also possible in templates, although it's less common.

 One word on plurals...
 With the example above, you could also write a plural translation for the same key.
+The `_t` function will conditionally display the translated text, depending on the value of a variable.
 The syntax for that is:

 ```php
 // Plurals are invoked via a `|` pipe-delimeter with a {count} argument
 _t('MyObject.SomeKey', 'Added an item|Added {count} items', [ 'count' => $count ]);
 ```
-You see, that `{count}` is only used for the plural version of the translation.
+You see, that the string after the pipe, and the `{count}` placeholder is only used for the plural version of the translation.

-I think it's a good practice to give English keys and fallback translations to your static content, even if you're working on a customer project.
-IMHO it's a good standard, that English is the source language in your code.
-You never know who will work at that project later and if they speak the same language as you do.
+_Tip: I think it's a good practice to give English keys and fallback translations to your static content, even if you're working on a customer project.
+IMHO it's a good standard that English is the source language in your code.
+You never know who will work at that project later and if they speak the same language as you do._

 ## Where are all those translations stored?

-Silverstripe CMS stores the translated values in yml-files follwing [Ruby's i18n convention](https://guides.rubyonrails.org/i18n.html#pluralization) in the _lang/_ folder of each module or in _app/lang_.
+Silverstripe CMS stores the translated values in yml-files, following [Ruby's i18n convention](https://guides.rubyonrails.org/i18n.html#pluralization) in the _lang/_ folder of each module or in _app/lang_.
 This way they are part of your code, can be edited in your IDE and stored in your version control system.
-On `?flush`, Silverstripe checks the yml files and caches all translation in a faster cache.
-This means, you have to tell Silverstripe by flushing the cache if you've made changes in your yml translations.
+On `?flush`, Silverstripe checks the yml files and caches all translations for faster access.
+This means you have to force Silverstripe to update by flushing the cache if you've made changes in your yml translations.

 The translation for e.g. German is stored in _lang/de.yml_, if you need to overwrite some strings for Austrian de_AT, you can do this in _lang/de_AT.yml_.
 If a string isn't available in de_AT, the framework automatically falls back to de.yml.
 That's pretty handy, isn't it?

 ## Some sugar: default translations for DataObjects

 Silverstripe CMS is built for i18n and tries to help you as much as possible to make your work as easy as possible.
-You don't need to define e.g. translations in PHP for every field label from `$db`, `$has_one` etc, there is some syntactic sugar for you to use in your yml files:
+For example, you don't need to define translations in PHP for every field label from `$db`, `$has_one` etc.  There is some syntactic sugar for you to use in your yml files:

-SINGULARNAME, PLURALNAME and PLURALS for naming the DataObject.
-You can define this either in PHP or yml:
+SINGULARNAME, PLURALNAME and PLURALS for naming the DataObject can be defined either in PHP or yml:

 ```yaml
     MyDataObject: